aletgn/b-fade/docs/_pages/eh_bayes.rst

         eh = ElHaddadCurve(metrics=np.log10, **all_pars)

 using ``np.log10`` as ``metrics``.
 Then, the distances between the given and the mimimum-distance points are computed using the common Euclidean metrics over the lin-lin plane.
+If, for a certain reason, the user needs to compute the minimum-distance points over the lin-lin plane, just invoke the curve with ``metrics=identity``, where ``identity`` is :py:mod:`bfade.util.identity`.

 Posterior
 ---------